abdo-sayed1/Industrial_Predictive_Maintenance_AIoT/README.md

 ## 🔍 Overview

 This project implements an end-to-end **Industrial Predictive Maintenance System** that combines IoT sensors, edge computing, and artificial intelligence to predict machinery failures before they occur.
-The system monitors critical parameters such as vibration, temperature, current, and speed to detect anomalies and classify fault types in real-time.
+The system monitors critical parameters such as vibration, temperature, current, and voltage to detect anomalies and classify fault types in real-time.

 ### Key Objectives